HolyTrinity777/sovereign-runtime-evidence/README.md

 This repository contains the public evidence package for a 7-agent sovereign actor runtime designed for bounded digital sovereignty.
 It documents high-level architecture, test methodology, aggregate results, and reproducible public artifacts without disclosing private orchestration internals.

+## Purpose of This Repository

+This repository provides a public evidence package for review, verification, and transparency.
+It is intended to document observable behavior, test structure, and aggregate results while keeping private implementation details excluded.

 ## Contents
 - `result.json` — Aggregated results and metadata.
 - `tests_dataset.csv` — Tabular test dataset.